homeboy445/promiseButler/README.md

-# Promise Manager
+# Promise Butler
-The Promise Manager is a versatile JavaScript package designed to manage the execution of promises in various ways.
+The Promise Butler is a versatile JavaScript package designed to manage the execution of promises in various ways.
 With this package, you can control whether promises are executed sequentially, in batches, or in a pipelined manner.
 This flexibility allows you to optimize the handling of asynchronous operations in your applications.
 The promise manager expects an array of callbacks which is expected to return a promise, with which it takes care of the promise execution.

 # Installation
 ## CDN link